janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ### High-Level Overview of `openshift-ci-tests.sh`

-The `openshift-ci-tests.sh` script (located at [`.ibm/pipelines/openshift-ci-tests.sh`](../../.ibm/pipelines/openshift-ci-tests.sh)) orchestrates the deployment and testing workflow for both PR and nightly jobs:
+The `openshift-ci-tests.sh` script (located at [`.ibm/pipelines/openshift-ci-tests.sh`](../../.ibm/pipelines/openshift-ci-tests.sh)) orchestrates the deployment and testing workflow for both PR and nightly jobs.
+The configuration for the Red Hat Developer Hub instance is managed using `yaml` config files for the application itself and the plugins in use.
+Those files are located in `.ibm/pipelines/resources`.
+These files define essential setup details and configurations specific to each test instance, ultimately determining the precise environment for the RHDH deployment.

 - **Environment Preparation:** Sets up clusters and namespaces based on job requirements.
 - **Deployment:** Deploys RHDH instances using Helm charts.